abrarbinkabir/dots/README.md

 ## Introduction
 The repository contains dotfiles of my **ArchLinux** machine.
 I use **ArchLinux** with **Qtile** WM as my daily driver.
 So, this rice has been done keeping usability and practicality in mind rather than prioritizing only aesthetics.

+*In floating layout for aesthetics*
 ![screenshot](assets/combined-01.png)

+*In MonadTall layout which is practically used*
 ![screenshot](assets/combined-02.png)

 ## Programs